blackberry/ECMA5Extend/README.md

 A mature programming language provides:

 - Inheritance
-- public, private and protected spaces for its API
+- Public, private and protected API
-- event system
+- Intelligent event system

 Some of these are coming in ECMA6, and it will take years for browsers to implement it, plus the syntax changes.
 This is why, after many painful projects, we've developed ExtendJS.

 Unlike other "extend-like" projects, this one relies on Object creation and manipulation tools provided by ECMA5, including Object.create and Object.defineProperty.
-This project does not encourage the use of the "new" keyword.
+This project does not use the "new" keyword and instead relies on inheritance using ECMA5 Object.create().

 ### Why inheritance?